- If you need to search the Monterey

 as it is called, brought much-needed classical music back to

-local airwaves after the demise of K-Bach awhile back.
-We're a little
+local airwaves after the demise of K-Bach many years ago.
+It's one of

-puzzled about who's footing the bill since as of this writing we
+puzzled about who's footing the bill as we

-haven't heard a single comercial on the air since it started up in late
+haven't heard a single commercial on the air since it started up in

 - KWAV - 97 FM